 A self-employed individual can of course employ other people and will have to automatically enrol any eligible job-holders into a qualifying pension scheme.
 The employer contributions they make for their employees can be deducted from taxable profits as an expense of the business.

-A partnership is two or more sole traders, up to a maximum of 20, working together in the same business enterprise.
+A partnership is two or more sole traders, working together in the same business enterprise.

 The partners personally share responsibility for their business.
 This includes: